allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 The time complexity of the sliding window algorithm is O(1) since it’s a simple hashmap get operation, while its space complexity is O(n) where n is the number of user counters held by an instance.
 It works well in distributed systems because it’s based on simple counters that are relatively easy to synchronize.
 Its cost is low since we only need to store simple counters and can easily minimize database queries, as well as improve performance with caching in a straightforward manner.
+Thanks to the fact that the sliding window takes into account the time relative to the current timestamp, we can flatten the token creation spikes.
 Its main disadvantage is that it indirectly relies on the even distribution of requests in time, which makes it less sensitive to spike traffic within one time window.

-Its main benefits are performance (it’s crazy quick) and memory complexity (it takes little to none of it).
-It’s also easy to distribute and does not come with any serious blockers in our use case.
-Thanks to the fact that the sliding window takes into account the time relative to the current timestamp, we can flatten the token creation spikes.

 ## Following the plan